belgattitude/compare-package-managers/README.md

 See the action in [.github/workflows/ci-install-benchmark.yml](https://github.com/belgattitude/compare-package-managers/blob/main/.github/workflows/ci-install-benchmark.yml) and the [history log](https://github.com/belgattitude/compare-package-managers/actions/workflows/ci-install-benchmark.yml).

-That said if you're deploying on vercel, hacks are needed to preserve the cache on lock changes.
+That said if you're deploying on vercel, hacks are needed to preserve the yarn cache on lock changes.

 #### ⏩ Nextjs build speed and lambda size